 Challenge 4: Meetings are costly and take up too much time and energy

 The solution to this one is quite simple, really – video conferences and virtual meetings.

-Challenge 5: Kids are getting jealous
+Challenge 5: Kids Are Getting Jealous

 You know what I’m talking about – a healthy dose of competition is always welcome, but people have this weird trait of tribalism that tells us that we are better than them, even when “them” means Lisa, Jack, Patrick and Sofia from the third floor.
 In other words, we tend to dislike other groups just because we don’t perceive them as our own; which is bad, because you really want all your employees to see themselves as a part of the same entity.

 The bad news is, they won’t.
 However, the good news is that you can help them to make it happen.
-Unfortunately, there still isn’t a tech tool for this; at least not without some good ol’ human contact beforehand.

 To get people to cooperate and perceive others as part of their team, you should encourage and facilitate regular contact, and provide the means to do this.
 Instead of letting branch office managers have separate team building sessions for each office, arrange for one office to host a company-wide team building event.